-Pierre Jordan enters his fourth season as an assistant coach on TSU's staff in 2017-18.
-Jordan works with the guards in addition to his duties that include recruiting, player development, scouting and academic assistance.
+Pierre Jordan spent four season as an assistant coach on TSU's staff (2014-18).
+Jordan worked with the guards in addition to his duties that included recruiting, player development, scouting and academic assistance.

-Jordan, who began his time at TSU in July of 2014, has helped shape the Tigers into one of the top teams in the Ohio Valley Conference.
-The Tigers have posted a 37-24 record over the last two seasons with three First Team All-OVC selections from the guard position.
+Jordan, who began his time at TSU in July of 2014, helped shape the Tigers into one of the top teams in the Ohio Valley Conference.
+The Tigers have posted a 52-39 record over the last two seasons with three First Team All-OVC selections from the guard position.

 The Dunwoody, Ga. native spent the 2013-14 season as Georgia Southern's Director of Operations, aiding with team travel and video exchange among many other tasks.